-Mellows creator Stephanie Hua is a great cannabis confectioner but a poor magician—she and Cannasseur Series executive chief Coreen Carroll have given their secrets away in Edibles: Small Bites for the Modern Cannabis Kitchen.
-Featuring directions on how to prepare 30 low-dose edibles, the book is a roadmap for budding chefs as well as mindful entertainers. // From the editors of Vice's Munchies, Bong Appetit: Mastering the Art of Cooking With Weed not only has a freaking awesome name, it also has 65 recipes for both sweet and savory infused fare. // Chef Cheri Sicard believes that cooking with cannabis should be an everyday venture.
-She also grasps that fudging the active ingredient is a recipe for disaster, which is why her Easy Cannabis Cookbook provides both a dosing guide and a 101-level explanation, as well as 60 recipes suitable for weekday nights and lazy brunches. // Infusing Bulletproof coffee and ahi tuna poke bowls with a slight cannabis kick sounds like a good idea—but how, exactly, would you pull that off?
-Chef/photographer Monica Lo's cooking site Sous Weed removes the guesswork while giving cannabis the treatment of a serious ingredient and us the eye candy of gorgeous photos.
+Until social distancing rules are lifted, you're on your own for cannabis-infused meal service.
+Mellows creator Stephanie Hua and Cannasseur Series executive chief Coreen Carroll give all their secrets away in Edibles: Small Bites for the Modern Cannabis Kitchen.
+Featuring directions on how to prepare 30 low-dose edibles, the book is a roadmap for budding chefs as well as mindful entertainers. // Chef Cheri Sicard believes that cooking with cannabis should be an everyday venture.
+She also grasps that fudging the active ingredient is a recipe for disaster, which is why her Easy Cannabis Cookbook provides both a dosing guide and a 101-level explanation, as well as 60 recipes suitable for weekday nights and lazy brunches.

 Back in our college days, we reveled in the novelty of over-the-top glass bongs and kitschy hookahs (ok, we still really like those).
 But now that we're all grown up, we've developed a taste for the finer things.

-Fortunately, cannabis paraphernalia has kept up (and no one really calls it that now, anyway), and there are oodles of options for cute pipes, high-tech vapes, chic stashes, and more.
-Behold, the most elegant add-ons the Bay Area industry has to offer.
+Fortunately, cannabis paraphernalia has kept up (and no one really calls it that now, anyway), and there are oodles of options for cute pipes and high-tech vapes.

-Cannabis for Wellness: Tinctures, Topicals, Spa Treatments, Yoga + More
+Cannabis for Wellness: Tinctures, Topicals, Yoga + More